nathankot/bashi/api.md

     "time": {
-      "description": `check the time for the given timezone`, "args": [{ "name": "tz database timezone name", "type": "string" }] }
+      "description": `check the time for the given timezone`, "args": [{ "name": "tz database timezone name", "type": "string" }] },
+    "write": {
+      "description": "write the result of the function in the line above into the current context", "args": []
+    }
   }
 }